GAURAV VARMA

 2 user.update address: 'Miami'

-did not support the from
+assert_no_changes did not support the from option similar to

 1assert_no_changes -> { user.address } do